 The DBS issues the DBS disclosure certificate to the subject of the check only.
-It is a condition of employment with the School/Foundation that the original disclosure certificate is provided to the School/Foundation.
-On receipt of the disclosure certificate the appointee must immediately arrange to meet with the Headteacher's PA to verify the original certificate.
+It is a condition of employment with the Foundation that the original disclosure certificate is provided to the Foundation.
+On receipt of the disclosure certificate the appointee must immediately arrange to meet with a member of the HR team to verify the original certificate.
 Original certificates should not be sent by post.
-A convenient time and date for bringing the certificate into the School should be arranged as soon as it has been received.
-Applicants who are unable to attend the School to provide the certificate are required to send in a certified copy by post or email within two weeks of the original disclosure certificate being received.
-Certified copies must be sent to the Headteacher's PA.
+A convenient time and date for bringing the certificate into the Foundation should be arranged with HR as soon as it has been received.
+Applicants who are unable to attend at the Foundation to provide the certificate are required to send in a certified copy by post or email within two weeks of the original disclosure certified copies must be sent to the Director of HR.
 Where a certified copy is sent, the original disclosure certificate must still be provided preferably prior to the first day of work or at the very latest on the first working day, prior to any contact with children.

-Employment will remain conditional upon the original certificate being provided and it being considered satisfactory by the School/Foundation.
+Employment will remain conditional upon the original certificate being provided and it being considered satisfactory by the Foundation.
 A delay in providing the certificate could result in the offer of employment being withdrawn.

 Although renewing the DBS certificate is not currently a regulatory requirement, it is considered best practice.
-Therefore from January 2023, the School/Foundation will implement a process to update DBS checks for all staff every three years, using the DBS Update Service.
+Therefore from January 2023, the Foundation will implement a process to update DBS checks for all staff every three years, using the DBS Update Service.
 It is noted that it will take three years for this to be implemented across all schools.